AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 Learning rate was 0.001.

 Optimizer was Adam.

+Early Stopping was applied with patience 5 on validation loss.

 For evaluation metrics I used Dice Coefficient, Intersection over Union, Accuracy, Precison, Recall, and F1-score.
 But only the Dice Coefficient and Intersection over Union is meaningful here.